Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Joan of Arc put on trial".</h2 head><h3 quote align='center'>"Nineteen-year-old \u201cJoan the Maid,\u201d as she was referred to in court records, was put on trial in France on this day in 1431.
-She faced more than 70 accusations, including murder and heresy, and she eventually confessed, resulting in a life sentence that was later escalated to execution.
+<h3 OTD<h2 head>"Crossing the Rubicon".</h2 head><h3 quote align='center'>"Julius Caesar and his army crossed the Rubicon on this day in 49 bce to take control of the Roman Republic.
+Caesar was breaking a law that forbade generals from leading armies out of their assigned territories, and he provoked a four-year civil war that irreversibly transformed ancient Rome.
 Read today's edition of Today in History >>".</h3 quote></h3 OTD